 But now those who have been redeemed are a people.
-Regardless our ethnic background; our national identify; our economic or educational status; and regardless our gender; we are the people of God.
-He has given to us an identity that transcends all of the tags that this world uses to label us.
+Regardless of our ethnic background; our national identity; our economic or educational status; and regardless of our gender; we are the people of God.
+He has given us an identity that transcends all of the tags that this world uses to label us.

-It is unfortunate indeed that all too often we allow the secondary labels to divide us.
+It is unfortunate indeed that, all too often, we allow secondary labels to divide us.
 The color of my skin; how many X chromosomes I have; the number of letters after my name; or the size of my bank account.
 None of that really matters.
 What matters is if I have been redeemed; if I am a part of the kingdom of Heaven.
-We are one people, regardless how the world may choose to divide us.
+We are one people, regardless of how the world may choose to divide us.

 Recipients of God’s Mercy